 Low urgency visits by Home Health clients to Emergency has been recognized as an area where significant improvements can be made, as clients are already known to the health care system.
 Urgent response services for known home health clients are in place, or being developed, in all Fraser Health communities.
-The expectation is that when a home health client needs care that can be provided by the Home Health team in the community, that care is rapidly mobilized, preventing an emergency visit.
-Data will be monitored monthly across all the communities to support achievement of this goal and adjustments made as appropriate.
+The CoVID19 pandemic has significantly affected service delivery of these services.